-If you haven’t heard of Chance the Rapper by now, then unfortunately for you you’re living under a rock (sorry grandma).
-At the young age of 23, Chance recently cemented his mark in music industry history at the 59th Annual Grammy Awards.
-Chance became the first independent artist to win a Grammy.
+If you haven’t heard of Chance the Rapper by now, then unfortunately for you you’re living under a rock.
+At the young age of 23, Chance cemented his mark in music industry history at the 59th Annual Grammy Awards.
+He became the first independent artist to win a Grammy.
 He won a Grammy without selling a single physical copy of music.
 And he didn’t just win one Grammy, he won three (Best New Artist, Best Rap Album, Best Rap Performance).

 How did Chance pull this off?
 Was it luck?
 Luck doesn’t help you beat out music powerhouses in the likes of Drake, Kanye West, and DJ Khaled who each had heavily marketed albums backed by giant record labels.
 This wasn’t by chance (see what I did there).